jermspeaks/Remembrance/README.md

 Remembrance - DBC Final Project
 ========
+###Update:
+12/5/2014
+Project is going open-source.
+If you want to help with the project, take some of the open issues and start working on it!

 #Project Description:

 Remembrance is an app for individuals who have lost a loved one.
 Users are able to create a remembrance page for their loved ones and can invite friends/family to view the page, write a loving memory, and upload photos.